aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

   get "/cats/:id/statuses", "statuses_controller#index"
 end
 ```
 Let's write a method to help us emulate Rails's routes file.
-Just like Rails, our `Router#draw` method will allow us to define groups of routes with ease.
+Just like in Rails, our `Router#draw` method will be syntactic sugar to allow us to define groups of routes with ease.

 Have your `#draw` method take a block.
 Inside the block, we'll be calling the `#get`, `#post`, `#put`, and `#delete` methods we previously defined on our router to add new routes.